TFN: An Interpretable Neural Network with Time-Frequency Transform Embedded for Intelligent Fault Diagnosis

 With quite many features extracted, the pooling layer aims to compress them to reduce the model parameters while preserve the main information.
 The output of the $l$-th pooling layer can be denoted as

 where $y^l$ denotes the input and ${\rm down}$ denotes downsampling operation, such as maximum or average downsampling.

-After convolutional part, the raw signal has been transformed into high-dimensional features, which are flattened and further classified in the following classification part.
-Finally, {\textit{Softmax}} function is used to obtain the probability of different categories, and classification loss is calculated through cross entropy, which can be given as
+After the convolutional part, the raw signal has been transformed into high-dimensional features, which are flattened and further classified in the following classification part.
+Finally, the {\textit{Softmax}} function is used to obtain the probability of different categories, and classification loss is calculated through cross-entropy, which can be given as

 where $i$ denotes the number of categories, $r$ and $p$ denotes the the ground truth and predicted probability, respectively.
 The classification loss measures the discrepancy between the true label and the prediction.
-With the training strategy based on backpropagation (BP) and stochastic gradient descent (SGD) algorithm, the model's prediction can approach to the true label gradually.
+With the training strategy based on backpropagation (BP) and optimization algorithms like stochastic gradient descent (SGD), the prediction of the model could approach the true label gradually.